Equally Ours

 Members and observers include some UK-wide organisations, some that operate across Great Britain and some that operate in England only.
 Although legislation on equality and human rights is reserved, many areas of policy and legislation that have a significant effect on inequality, such as education and health, are devolved.
 Wherever possible, Equally Ours works and shares information with similar networks of equality and human rights NGOs in Scotland, Wales and Northern Ireland.

 History

-The Forum was established by Sarah Spencer CBE and Patrick Grattan MBE in 2002 to promote dialogue and understanding across the separate equality ‘strands’, and to ensure that policy debate on proposals for discrimination legislation and a single equality body recognises the cross-cutting nature of equality issues.
+The Forum was established by Sarah Spencer and Patrick Grattan in 2002 to promote dialogue and understanding across the separate equality ‘strands’, and to ensure that policy debate on proposals for discrimination legislation and a single equality body recognises the cross-cutting nature of equality issues.

+In 2019 the Equality and Diversity Forum rebranded as Equally Ours.
+This was to unify its policy forum, research network and strategic communications programme under a single brand-name, and to create a public-facing brand for its long-term strategy stated as dealing with hate crime, "winning hearts and minds on human rights" and promoting equality and human rights after Brexit.